Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 **Relevance to EXP 025:**

-ΦID provides the *conceptual framework* — why synergy matters for understanding "emergence."
+ΦID provides the *conceptual framework*, why synergy matters for understanding "emergence."
 When bands work together to produce information neither has alone, that's the "whole > sum of parts."
 Collapse might be the transition from high-ΦID state to low-ΦID state.

 **Link:** [arXiv:2109.13186](https://arxiv.org/abs/2109.13186)